swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

 Indicates that a particular declaration should refer to a C declaration with the given name.
-If the optional "cName" string is not specified, the mangled Swift name will be used.
+If the optional "cName" string is not specified, the Swift function name is used without Swift name mangling.
+Platform-specific mangling rules (leading underscore on Darwin) are still applied.

 Similar to `@_cdecl`, but this attribute is used to reference C declarations from Swift, while `@_cdecl` is used to define